lawrie/fpga_roomba/README.md

 In amaranth there is a "domain" for combinatorial logic, called "comb", and one or more domains for synchronous logic each with its own clock.
 Simple designs use just one clock and there is a default clock domain called "sync".

 Amaranth code is divided into a set of modules.
-Inputs, outputs and register are all specified as signals with a width in bits and other properties.
+Inputs, outputs and registers are all specified as signals with a width in bits and other properties.

 To generate a combinatorial statement you write: